lsy8117/hpml_know_distillation/README.md

 - `train/`: student SFT training workflow
 - `benchmark/`: teacher / base / student evaluation notebooks and JSON outputs

-For the midterm stage, the engineering integration goal is not to rewrite these parts, but to document how they connect and provide a thin orchestration entrypoint.

 ## Folder Responsibilities

 ### `SFT_data_generation/`